danilo-dessi/LexTex/README.md

 Java version >= 1.8

-Install other requirements with: pip3 install src/requirements.txt
+Install other requirements with: pip3 install -r src/requirements.txt

 Finally, download the stopwords module of nltk with python3 -m nltk.downloader stopwords

 ## Other software
 LexTex uses corenlp-server and ukb-3.1 in its pipeline.
-Please use the versions we indicate.
+Please use this versions.

 * <strong> ukb-3.1/ </strong> can be downloaded from http://ixa2.si.ehu.es/ukb/.
 Extract the archive under the LexTex directory.
-Compile its KB following the point 1.2 of its README.
+Compile its KB following the point 1.2 of its README (see readme under the ./script directory).
 In our experiments we employed the version 3.0 of WordNet.

 * <strong> stanford-corenlp-full-2018-10-05 </strong> can be downloaded from https://stanfordnlp.github.io/CoreNLP/.
 Extract the archive under the LexTex directory.